A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Experimental Setup and Data

-The loads are sampled at 200~kHz and acquired by a DAQ system which includes an analogue anti-aliasing filter at 78~kHz.
-For the data processing, the signals are further down-sampled to 20 kHz.
 A typical example of the force time histories recorded by the load cells is provided in Figure \ref{fig:Denoising_Forces_4T1422N_02}.

-By limiting the attention to the $z$-component of the loads, given the manoeuvre of the fuselage, two different contributions can be distinguished: an \emph{inertial part}, which is proportional to the fuselage acceleration in the various phases and a \emph{hydrodynamic part}, which accounts for the force exerted by the water on the fuselage during the entry phase.
-It is worth remarking that the total force is oriented upwards in the early stage and turns downwards in the later stage when the fuselage decelerates.

-The time histories of the measured data clearly indicate that the phenomena are non-stationary, with large and rather sharp variations.
-Several noise sources are present.
+By limiting the attention to the $z$-component of the loads, given the manoeuvre of the fuselage, two different contributions can be distinguished: an \emph{inertial part}, which is proportional to the fuselage acceleration in the various phases, and a \emph{hydrodynamic part}, which accounts for the force exerted by the water on the fuselage during the entry phase.
+The time histories of the measured data clearly show that the phenomena are non-stationary, with large and rather sharp variations.
+Several noise sources affect the measurements.
 The frames holding the two actuator systems are firmly clamped to the carriage structure.
 The rigid connection of the frames allows a precise control of the fuselage motion, however the carriage vibrations are transferred to the frame without damping.
-Vibrations are also associated with the motion imposed by the two servo-actuators.
+Vibrations are also associated with the control system of the two servo-actuators.
 In addition to the mechanical vibrations, the data are affected by the electronic noise resulting from the interaction between the electromagnetic fields generated by the carriage motors and by the two servo-actuators with the cables and the electronic circuitry of the data acquisition system.
 Finally, other sources of noise could be ground loops and clearance adjustments.
-Given the presence of noise of different nature, it is necessary to develop ad-hoc strategies capable to isolate and reduce the noise from the physically-relevant components of the signals.
+Given the presence of noise of different nature, it is necessary to develop ad-hoc strategies capable to isolate and distinguish the noise from the physically-relevant components of the signals.